dlanza1/ExDeMon/README.md

 - Elastic.
 - HTTP (POST).

-### Notificator
+### Trigger

-A notificator determine when to raise a notifications based on analysis results.
+A trigger determine when to raise an action based on analysis results.

-Several notificators can be configured in a monitor.
+Several triggers can be configured in a monitor.

-Built-in notificators:
+Built-in triggers:
-- Statuses: raise a notification as soon as it receives a metric with onw of the configured statuses.
+- Statuses: raise an action as soon as it receives a metric with onw of the configured statuses.
 - Constant status: if a metric has been in configured statuses during a certain period.
 - Percentage status: if a metric has been in configured statuses during a percentage of a certain period.

-### Notifications sinks
+### Actuators

-Notifications produced by notificators are sunk using one or several of this component.
-Notifications can be sunk to an external storage, sent by email, used to trigger actions, etc.
+Actions triggered by monitors are processed by one or several actuators.
+Actuators can save actions into an external storage, send e-mails, run jobs, etc.

-Several notifications sinks can be declared.

-Built-in notifications sink:
+Built-in actuators:
 - Email.
 - Mattermost.
 - Elastic.